-The aggregation of marginal gains is a concept made famous by British cycling coach Dave Brailsford, who eventually lead the British cycling team to take home 10 gold medals at the 2008 Beijing Olympics.
-Previous to this victory, the team had not been able to pull off any significant wins.
+The aggregation of marginal gains is a concept made famous by British cycling coach Dave Brailsford, who lead the British cycling team to 10 gold medals at the 2008 Beijing Olympics.
+Prior to this, the team had not managed any significant wins.

 To quote the man himself: